protonemedia/laravel-splade-docs/introducing-splade.md

 # Introducing Splade

 Splade provides a **super easy** way to build *Single Page Applications* (SPA) using standard [Laravel Blade](https://laravel.com/docs/10.x/blade) templates, enhanced with [renderless Vue 3 components](https://adamwathan.me/renderless-components-in-vuejs/).
 In essence, you can write your app using the simplicity of Blade, and besides that magic *SPA-feeling*, you can sparkle it to make it interactive.
-All without ever leaving Blade.
+The best part?
+You can do all of this without ever leaving Blade!
+Splade makes it easy to create modern, dynamic web applications that are a joy to use.

 **Wow!
 Sounds interesting?
 Let's take a closer look.**